wahleeee/cyber-portfolio/pihole-files/README.md

 - **Forward to Wazuh** — ship the Pi-hole query log to the LAB-01 Wazuh SIEM, turning DNS activity into searchable, alertable events alongside firewall and endpoint telemetry.
 - **Layered DNS defense** — pfSense controls routing, Pi-hole controls name resolution, a malicious-domain-aware upstream (Quad9) adds a third independent check.

-> The Wazuh forwarding is described as a natural next step.
-Mark it complete only if you've actually wired the query log into Wazuh.

 ---

 ## Challenges & lessons learned